sematext/docs/docs/logs/field-types.md

 Title: Field types

-You can see field types that you can chose in Field Editor when adding or modifying a field.
+You can see available field types when adding or modifying a field in Field Editor.

 ## Float/Double

 Use this type for all fields that contain floating point numerical values.
 For example, a field with request latency values should use Float type.
-Logsene detects automatically all floating point numbers as double precision numbers.
+Sematext automatically detects all floating point numbers as double precision numbers.

-**Please note:**
+**Note:**

 Sometimes fields that carry measurements also include units or other **non-numerical** data.
-Imagine an example of a latency field.
-It may contain values like 200ms and a size field may contain values like 5KB.
-Do not use Float type for such fields (unless you don't extract a numeric value inside log shipper).
-You can use Analyzed String or Non-Analyzed String types, but note that this will prevent you from applying functions like min, max, avg, etc. on such field.
+For example, a latency field may contain values like 200ms and a size field may contain values like 5KB.
+Do not use Float type for such fields (unless you don't extract a numeric value inside your log shipper before sending logs to Sematext).
+You can use Analyzed String or Non-Analyzed String types, but note that this will prevent you from applying functions like min, max, avg, etc. on such fields.
 A better option is to configure your log shipper to strip non-numeric portion and ship only numerical values.
 This will allow you to use this field for aggregations and reports.

 Example of a document containing a floating point number: